-Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints 55 Pilot the Set up Cultivating Kensington & The food growing charity (social enterprise) called commercial Chelsea to develop market gardens, Cultivating Kensington and Chelsea was completed in production of allowing the commercial 2016 and has been running since then.
-Income from from market gardens in the borough seedlings and cut flowers. garden clubs in the borough.
+Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints 55 Pilot the commercial production of fresh products from market gardens in the borough Set up Cultivating Kensington & Chelsea to develop market gardens, allowing the commercial production of fruit, vegetable, plant seedlings and cut flowers.
+The food growing charity (social enterprise) called Cultivating Kensington and Chelsea was completed in 2016 and has been running since then.
+Income from plant sales is made available in the form of grants to garden clubs in the borough.
 Each garden club can apply for up to £300 each year.
 This funding helps support established garden clubs and allows new clubs to become better equipped.
 13 garden clubs benefitted from the scheme this year.
 Weekly sales were held of fruit, vegetable and herbs seedling at Portobello Road and Olympia station during the growing season 56 Increase recycling by Council staff members Refresh the promotion of recycling to members of Council staff.
 In 2017/18 four waste audits were carried out to monitor the recycling rate in the Council's offices.
 Additionally, contamination audits took place in the two main Council buildings (Kensington Town Hall and Pembroke Road offices).
 Eight Recycling and Energy workshops have been delivered during 2017/18 to Council staff and contractors.
 These workshops aim to increase staff awareness regarding what can and cannot be recycled and what can be done at work to reduce energy consumption.
 In total 74 members of staff benefited